Cyril Benes, PhD

-The Benes laboratory, known as The Center for Molecular Therapeutics, is engaged in the design and application of personalized therapies for cancer.
+The Benes laboratory, also known as The Center for Molecular Therapeutics, is engaged in the design and application of personalized therapies for cancer.
 Targeted cancer treatments have emerged from research studies showing that the biology of cancer cells differs from that of healthy cells, and that each person’s cancer has a unique genetic signature.
 Our goal is to pinpoint the cancer cells’ biological weak points and then to attack those weak points with smart drugs that are specifically designed for such an attack.
-Using a large collection of human cancer cell lines, we have made major advances in identifying molecular genetic features, or biomarkers, of a tumor that predict responsiveness to targeted therapies.
-We are aimed at developing molecular diagnostics that will reveal the best treatment course for each patient and at discovering how gene mutations in cancer can be exploited to develop new treatments.
+We use a very large collection of previously established tumor cell lines derived from many different cancers as well as newly established lines from patients treated at MGH.
+To better understand why some patients respond more favorably than others to therapy, we use both cancer cells and other cells found in tumors and study their interplay.

 We are studying the molecular basis of response to anticancer agents.

 Molecular Basis of Cancer Therapeutic Response

 Clinical responses to anticancer therapeutics are often restricted to a subset of cases treated.
 In some instances, clear evidence is available that correlates clinical responses with specific tumor genotypes.
 Our goal is to identify tumor cell states that predict sensitivity to anticancer agents.
 To accomplish this goal, we use historically established cancer cell lines as well as cancer cells obtained from tumor biopsies and study their response to anticancer agents and their combinations using highthroughput approaches.
 We collaborate with multiple groups at MGH and beyond to identify new treatment options for rare cancers.
 We use molecular profiling at multiple levels including genetic, epigenetic and proteomic to discover the mechanistic basis of drug response and identify biomarkers predictive of response in patients.